udesou/udesou.github.io/index.md

 ---

-I'm a Ressearch Fellow at the [Australian National University](https://www.anu.edu.au).
+I'm a Research Fellow at the [Australian National University](https://www.anu.edu.au).
 My main broad research interest is Programming Language Design and Implementation, in particular, I have worked on Syntax Definition Formalisms, Parsing, Memory Management and Virtual Machines.
 For more details about the projects I've been part of, see [Projects]({{ site.baseurl }}/projects).
 My most recent work involves porting [Julia](https://julialang.org)'s Garbage Collector to [MMTk](https://www.mmtk.io).

 ---